 How To Deal With Anxiety And Seeking Help

 Overwhelming anxiety interferes with your day to day activities.
 Anxiety inhibits you from living a full and productive life.
 Seeking help is beneficial.
 The main purpose of anxiety is to be and indicator of threat.
-I believe most of this is fostered in our minds.
 Thanks to heavy conditioning of our society.
 Children are taught by their parents that the world is hostile.
 To be fearful and and “on guard” at all times.

 Generalized anxiety disorder is characterized as excessive worry and anxiety.
 It is the state of expecting that the worst will always occur.
 There does not have to be an apparent reason.
-Disaster is anticipated around every corner.
-To be worried is very common.
+Our minds want to create disaster.
+Worry is common.
 Anxiety keeps us in constant fear and concern.
 Directly with those close to us, family, children, friends, relationships.
 Anxiety affects your health, career, and finances.
-GAD is given to a person that finds worry and fear controls them on most days.
+GAD is the diagnosis describing a person that lives with fear.
+More days than not it controls them on most days.
 Anxiety lasting 6 months.

 In all cases of anxiety and worry people find they are not able to make good decisions for themselves.
 This has a spiraling effect and increases the fear and anxiety.
 Procrastination sets in and they tend to isolate from others.